The Texas

 • Why didn't they originally build this stretch of Loop 1604 with more than two lanes each way?

-When planning a road, engineers look at the projected traffic volumes about 20 years out, and in both cases, those projections showed that four lanes would be sufficient.
+When planning a road expansion, engineers look at the projected traffic volumes about 20 years out, and in both cases, those projections showed that four lanes would be sufficient.
 Indeed, significant recurring traffic congestion didn't develop until the 15 to 20 year mark, which shows the validity of the planning done.
 Twenty years is the accepted planning horizon because that's the length of time before a road will need major repairs and upgrades simply due to age (i.e. the road's expected lifespan), and because that's the length of time that any traffic projections can be considered even remotely reasonable.
 Nobody has a crystal ball, so traffic projections are "educated guesses" based on past growth and the best data available for future development in an area, and road capacity is always theoretical — many other factors other than just the number of lanes affect congestion levels.
 But as a steward of taxpayer dollars, TxDOT cannot spend more than they can empirically justify, a policy I'm sure most taxpayers support to prevent "pork" projects.
 And spending on extra lanes that may or may not be needed in the future takes away funding for other needed projects.

 • Why haven't they added more lanes to Loop 1604 North before now?
 Don't they know how bad the traffic is?